 A new model called “Easy” was presented at the World Two Wheels show in Paris.
 It was very advanced because of its technical features and its fresh design, over 300 units were sold.

-The new vintage of the “Easy” was very technically innovative and used a very advanced rear brake system and are sonance intake and exhaust system.
-The model was produced intwo displacements, 250 and 280cc.
+The new version of the “Easy” was very technically innovative and used a very advanced rear brake system and a sonance intake and exhaust system.
+The model was produced in two displacements, 250 and 280cc.

 Victory in the Scottish Six Days with the English rider Graham Jarvis and 4th in the World Championship Trials also with Graham Jarvis at the controls.

-Scorpa is contacted by Yamaha Motor Corporation.
-They want to develop a partnership, resulting in the provision of 250 cc two-stroke and 125 cc four-stroke engines and also the new 250 cc four-stroke.
-While the “Easy99” still received some technical improvements, Scorpa began developing a new model that was 100% unique, designed around a new engine, the launch was planned for 2000.
+SCORPA is contacted by Yamaha Motor Corporation.
+They want to develop a partnership, resulting in the provision of 250 cc two-stroke and 125 cc four-stroke engines and the new 250 cc four-stroke.
+While the “Easy99” still received some technical improvements, SCORPA began developing a new model that was 100% unique, designed around a new engine, the launch was planned for 2000.

 This is the year that the collaboration with SY250 Racing was born.
 The research and development of a novel frame geometry which did not use damper rods.
 An incredibly unique motorcycle was created that was technically advanced and esthetically pleasing.
 It included the world premiere of many aluminum components that were fitted as standard (footrpegs, upper and lower tees, caps, Swingarm) and several parts in chrome molybdenum steel and ergal alloy.

 Due to the limited size of the competitive motorcycle market, the SCORPA SY250 SYRacing model was cancelled and in its place the 250 Long Ride was released, thus changing the focus to customers who were more interested in trail riding than competition.
 This model had a larger fuel tank (5 L.) and a seat kit.